nick-w-nick/goose/documentation/docs/getting-started/providers.md

 :::warning Limitations
 These free options are a great way to get started with Goose and explore its capabilities.
-However, to get the best out of Goose, we recommend trying out models with native tool calling capabilities, eg. Anthropic's Claude 3.5 Sonnet.
+However, to get the best out of Goose, we suggest trying out models with native tool calling capabilities, eg. Anthropic's Claude 3.5 Sonnet.
 :::